sias888/sias888/README.md

 Hey there, I'm Irteza.
 I'm a 4th year Mathematical Sciences student at the University of British Columbia.
 Mathematical Sciences is a joint degree offered by UBC's Math, CPSC, and Stats departments and features coursework in all three fields.
-I'm based in Calgary and Vancouver, but am currently in Osaka, Japan on a exchange program with Osaka University.
+I'm based in Calgary and Vancouver.

 My interests are primarily in Software Development and Game Development.
 You can reach me with my email syedirtezashamsi@gmail.com